samche42/ShiftScan/README.md

 If you are a Windows user, please follow these instructions to install ShiftScan.

-If you are a Mac or Linux user, please follow these instructions to install ShiftScan.
+If you are a Mac or Linux user, please watch this [fully detailed video](https://youtu.be/h63QPug3il8) on installation and usage, or follow these instructions to install ShiftScan.

 ___